 Roughly the same set of criteria can be specified in the request as can be selected in Advanced Search on the Motor Search page.
 You can view the request XML schema in your browser or download it as a file and view it with your XML development tool of choice.
 The URL for the search API is: http://www.thrustcurve.org/servlets/search.

 The response returns the list of criteria specified, with an indication of whether or not there was an error and how many motors that criterion matched on its own.
 This is helpful when debugging why no motors matched, since all criteria are applied (an "and" operation).
 For example if the criteria "manufacturer: AMW" and "impulse-class: A" are specified, no motors will be returned.
-(Even though there are 56 Animal Motor Works motors and 12 A motors, sadly there are no AMW A motors.)
+(Even though there are numerous Animal Motor Works motors and a dozen or so A motors, sadly there are no AMW A motors.)

 Of course, the most interesting part of the response is the list of results.
 For each result, there is the motor-id (which is used for the download API) as well as a bunch of info on the motor which can be used for display and/or further selection.
 You can view the response XML schema for the full set of data fields available.